chef-boneyard/chef-rfc/attributes-next.md

 | default       | attribute | role | environment | recipe
 | override | attribute | role | environment | recipe

+- automatic attributes are no longer merged so are not shown in the above table (they still exist)
+- `force_default/force_override` becomes the way attributes are applied in recipes

 ## New Syntax for Ohai Attributes

 A new sugar for ohai attributes will be introduced: